steini96/Data-Warehouse-Tutorial/README.md

 Using SSIS as a ETL tool
 Creating reports in Power BI

-# 1 Creating the data warehouse database
+# 1. Creating the data warehouse database
+We start with creating a new database to hold the data in the new data warehouse.
+To do that we open SQL Server Management Studio and right click "Databases" in the Object Explorer.
+Then you click "New Database..." and a modal window pops up.